MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Get-ExecutionPolicy.md

   The effective execution policy is determined by the policies that you set by using the Set-ExecutionPolicy cmdlet and the "Turn on Script Execution" group policies for computers and users.
 The precedence order is Computer Group Policy \> User Group Policy \> Process (session) execution policy \> User execution policy \> Computer execution policy.

-  For more information about PowerShell execution policy, including definitions of the PowerShell policies, see about_Execution_Policies (http://go.microsoft.com/fwlink/?LinkID=135170).
+  For more information about PowerShell execution policy, including definitions of the PowerShell policies, see [about_Execution_Policies](../Microsoft.PowerShell.Core/about/about_Execution_Policies.md).

 ## RELATED LINKS